Are your calf muscles twitching?

 This test is not about a perfect, flawless performance.
 It’s about completing the exercises regardless of skill level.
 A person will either complete them or won’t.

 - How many attempts it took

 - How difficult it was

-Stand at top of staircase, but backwards.
+Stand at top of staircase (or any steps), but backwards.
 Walk down staircase backwards and very slowly, but with each step, place only the ball of foot on the stair.
 Do not place hands on anything for support.

 Each time you place foot on stair, hold position for three full seconds before proceeding down to next step.
 Expect some struggling; this requires agility.